MoritzB90/PyRID/sphinx/Developers/Theory/results.rst

 compartment as soon as the system has reached its equilibrium state.
 Indeed, after about :math:`0.5\,ms` the system has reached equilibrium and the number of each species fluctuates around the number 1000 (:numref:`fig:fixed_concentration_val` B).
-As one would expect, species A fills the simulation volume the fastest as the border area is the largest.
+As one would expect, species A fills the simulation volume the fastest as the boundary area is the largest.
 Species B and C which are located in the volume and on the surfaces of the postsynaptic compartment fill the simulation volume at about the same rate.